cynic-net/dent/README.md

   layers that would be considered "cached" and reused, rebuilding every layer in the `Dockerfile` from scratch.
 (I.e., use `docker build --no-cache`.)

+The following optons control container creation:
+* `-r RUN_OPT`, `--run-opt RUN_OPT`: Add options to pass to `docker run` at container creation.
+These are _not_ split the way the shell does, so `-r "-e FOO=bar"` will not work; it will pass `-e FOO=bar` as a single argument rather than two arguments to `docker run`.
+Instead, use `-r -e=FOO=bar`.

+  Note also that `-r` can be used _only_ when `dent` is creating a new container.
+If it finds an existing container that it would use, it will generate an error explaining that the `-r` option would have no effect.

 The following options are used mainly for development and debugging:
 * `--tmpdir TMPDIR`: The directory to use for the Docker build context